The Platform Value System

 3. Codify the Firm

-The high-stakes twenty percent of how you actually underwrite, decide, and manage becomes owned, versioned intellectual property, written by the people who do the work, not a binder that dies on a shelf.
+The high-stakes twenty percent of how you actually underwrite, decide, and manage becomes owned, versioned intellectual property, written by the people who do the work, and kept alive inside the daily workflow.

 4. Build the Data Spine